Boats make up a lot of components that are mostly under the hood. There isn’t a lot to see on the surface.

 - Fits most sizes of fuel tanks

 - Long-lasting use

-5. Seachoice Gas or Diesel Marine Fuel Electric Sending Unit Kit
+5. Seachoice Gas or Diesel Fuel Sending Unit for Boat

 It is vital to have an accurate reading from your fuel gauge every time because you don’t want to be caught off-guard and find out that you’re running on empty while out in the ocean.

 If you’ve seen a drop in accuracy for your fuel gauge, then it is time to replace the fuel sending unit.